pyrogram/pyrogram/docs/source/start/Usage.rst

 Using Raw Functions
 -------------------

-If you can't find a high-level method for your needs or want complete, low-level access to the whole Telegram API, you have to use the raw :mod:`functions <pyrogram.api.functions>` and :mod:`types <pyrogram.api.types>` exposed by the ``pyrogram.api`` package and call any Telegram API method you wish using the :meth:`send() <pyrogram.Client.send>` method provided by the Client class.
+If you can't find a high-level method for your needs or if want complete, low-level access to the whole Telegram API, you have to use the raw :mod:`functions <pyrogram.api.functions>` and :mod:`types <pyrogram.api.types>` exposed by the ``pyrogram.api`` package and call any Telegram API method you wish using the :meth:`send() <pyrogram.Client.send>` method provided by the Client class.